Donnie Darko: Development

-After securing financial backing, pre-production accelerated and filming was booked for the summer of 2000 and scheduled to accommodate Barrymore, who had one week's availability.
-By July, Schwartzman had withdrawn due to scheduling conflicts.
+After securing enough financial backing, pre-production accelerated and filming was booked for the summer of 2000 and scheduled to accommodate Barrymore, who had just one week's availability.
+However, by July, Schwartzman had withdrawn due to scheduling conflicts.
 This led to an "exciting" period for Kelly who met several hopefuls, including Patrick Fugit and Lucas Black.
 Gyllenhaal, who was in Los Angeles auditioning for parts, was "mesmerised" by the script and recalled pulling over the side of the road to finish reading it.
 Filming was scheduled to start in one month, during which Kelly worked with Gyllenhaal to amend parts of his dialogue.
 Gyllenhaal was given "a lot of room" to incorporate his own ideas, including making his voice sound like "a child talking to its blanket" when he talks to Frank as he is a source of comfort for Donnie.
 Gyllenhaal also had the idea to have his real-life sister Maggie star as Elizabeth Darko.
 Jolene Purdy's audition for Cherita was the first of her career.
 Kelly credits Juvonen for being instrumental for getting Wyle and Swayze on board.

 Design

 Kelly recalled several people showing him drawings of what they thought Frank should look like, describing them like an Easter bunny.
 He wanted Frank to be "disturbing and animalistic".
 He produced initial sketches of Frank's face and presented them to production designer Alex Hammond, who then made front and side drawings of the mask and sketches of the full suit.
 Kelly also said that the 1972 novel Watership Down was also the inspiration for Frank.
-The design was given to costume designer April Ferry who built a fur suit from scratch and hired a sculptor to create Frank's altered grin.
+The design was given to costume designer April Ferry who built the costume from scratch and hired a sculptor to create Frank's altered grin.
 Kelly insisted that Frank's face had to disturb people and create an intense response with the audience.
 The costume was first presented to the cast and crew at Loyola High School, shortly after filming began.
 Although Duval wore the suit for almost every scene, a director stepped in for the initial shoot.
 Kelly recalled, "Everyone just got quiet [...] like, this is really intense.
 So I knew it was working, and I felt the sense of relief."

-Cinematographer Steven Poster agreed to be involved in the film after his initial meeting with Kelly, which saw the pair dissecting the script.
-Poster said "We read every word, every sentence, every page, every scene in the movie.
-I made him justify to me why he wanted that in the movie.
-I wanted him to be able to tell me what each scene was going to tell the audience."
-Despite the task creating arguments, the two knew what was needed to make the film when they finished.
+Kelly wanted Frank's voice to sound as if he was speaking through liquid and "has the power of the ocean", and recalled spending a considerable amount of time with the sound designer to achieve the effect on Duval's voice.